linode/docs/docs/applications/game-servers/left4dead-on-ubuntu.md

 - A [Steam](http://store.steampowered.com) account.
 - OPTIONAL (needed to test the server): A copy of [Left 4 Dead 2](http://store.steampowered.com/app/550/).
 - A Linode with at least 1GB of RAM and 10GB of free disk space.
-- An up-to-date Linode running Ubuntu 14.04.
+- An up-to-date Linode running Ubuntu.
 We suggest you follow our [Getting Started](/docs/getting-started) guide for help configuring your Linode.

 {: .note }
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the sudo command, reference the [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.